-The categorisation system of aquaculture animals health status are as described in the table below.
+The categorisation system of aquaculture animals' health status are as described in the table below.

 Surveillance programme |

 Eradication programme |

-- Viral haemorrhagic septicaemia (VHS): The last outbreak of VHS in Denmark was confirmed in January 2009, and Denmark is in the final stages of eradicating VHS.
-The present Danish eradication programme for the eradication of VHS, which began in 2009 and is expected to be completed by the end of 2013, has been approved by the European Union and is co-financed by the European Fisheries Fund.
-The freshwater trout farms are either approved free of VHS (category I).
+Viral Haemorrhagic Septicaemia (VHS): The last outbreak of VHS in Denmark was confirmed in January 2009, and the whole continental territory of Denmark was approved as VHS-free by the European Union in 2013 (Commission Implementing Decision 2013/706/EU).
+The Danish programme for the eradication of VHS began in 2009 and ended in November 2013.
+The programme has been approved by the European Commission and was co-financed by the European Fisheries Fund.
+All freshwater trout farms are approved free from VHS (category I).
 All marine fish farms has an undetermined health status (category III).